davatorium/rofi/index.md

 ![Window List](images/rofi/window-list.png)

 The window switcher shows the following informations in columns:

 1. Desktop number (optional, not shown in i3 mode)
 2. Window class.
 3. Window title.

+If compiled with I3 support, it should autodetect if I3 window manager is running and switch into I3 compatibility mode.
+This will disable Desktop numbers and hide the i3-bar, also it sends an IPC message to I3 to change focus.

 ## Run dialog